Thames Park Secondary School

 Thames Park Secondary School is a co-operative, comprehensive and coeducational secondary free school in Grays, Essex, England.
 It opened in September 2020 as a member of the Osborne Co-operative Academy Trust (OCAT) and is a specialist school for digital technology and artificial intelligence.
 The school was previously located on a temporary site at High Street, Grays, before its relocation to Chadwell Road in September 2022.
-The school's headteacher is Kam Bains and the executive headteacher is Ashlie Hughes.
+The school's headteacher is Sam Dyer and the executive headteacher is Ashlie Hughes.
 Ashlie Hughes is the headteacher of Thames Park's sister school, St Clere's.

 History

 In 2017, Thurrock Council approved four free school applications made to combat Thurrock's rapidly growing population.
 These included the Orsett Heath Academy, Treetops Free School and Thames Park Secondary School.
 Thames Park's creation was to be overseen by the Osborne Co-operative Academy Trust, providing Thurrock places for another 900 students.
 The school would design its logo and brand with the help of design agency Periscope.
 The logo's four elements would represent ripples in the River Thames and local parks, green belt areas, industry and agriculture.
 In 2019, the Department for Education began funding the construction of the school, which would be located adjacent to Palmer's College.
 Originally the school was planned to be built on Elm Road but these plans were dropped.
 In the meantime, the school would temporarily be housed in a building previously used by South Essex College's Grays campus.
 In August 2020, the Department for Education appointed development company Bowmer and Kirkland to construct the school's permanent site and plans were drafted.
 The plans prioritised the school's specialism in digital technology and were praised as being "state-of-the-art" by the school's first headteacher, Kam Bains.

 The school opened to its first intake at its temporary site in September 2020 through a ceremony which included a live video-link speech by Angela Smith of Basildon.
 The plans for its permanent site were submitted a month later, gaining approval from Thurrock Council in March 2021, with a DfE investment of £22 million.
 The school's permanent site began construction in July 2021 and was completed by August 2022, and it opened to students in September of that year.